-Another observation of mine is that sensitivity tends to run in families.
+Another observation is that sensitivity tends to run in families.
 And this, I believe, is why we witness Empaths and narcissists within the same bloodline and even between siblings.
-The family ties and ‘sensitivity splinters’ explains why there are so many sensitive warring families.
-And it is through blood ties that Empaths find themselves bound to toxic narcissistic connections.

 The Silver Lining

-Although Narcissistic types often play the part of an antagonist in the Empath’s life, causing distress and even heartache, there is normally always a significant reason.
+Although there seems to be a definite connection between an Empath and a narcissist (with the narcissist often playing the part of an antagonist in an Empath’s life, causing distress and even heartache) there is normally always a significant reason.

-Although it completely sucks and is difficult to accept, but it is often the case that the more an Empath suffers the stronger and wiser they grow to be.
-I am in no way suggesting that continuous suffering is the recipe for the perfect life, far from it, but we can come to a point when we understand why we had to endure such difficulties and see how they shaped us into becoming better people.
+I am not suggesting that continuous suffering is the recipe for the perfect life, far from it.
+But we come to a point when we understand why we endured such difficulties and see how they shaped us into becoming better people.